meihuisu/UCVM/docs/commands.rst

     -l, --list:            Lists all models available and states which ones are installed.
     -a, --add model:       Downloads and installs "model" and adds it to UCVM.
-    -d, --directory dir:   Installs a model from a local directory.
-The directory must have the proper ucvm_model.xml descriptor.
-If that is not found, UCVM cannot install the model.
-    -r, --remove model:    Removes "model" from the UCVM list of models.
-For models downloaded and installed from the web, or copied locally, this will also delete the model code and data itself.

 Example usage:
 ::

     ucvm_model_manager -a cvms426       -- Adds CVM-S4.26 to your UCVM installation.
-    ucvm_model_manager -r cvms426       -- Removes CVM-S4.26 from your UCVM installation.
     ucvm_model_manager -l               -- Lists all models installed within your copy of UCVM.

 **ucvm_help**: Launches a web browser with the address of the help documentation for UCVM.
 There are no parameters